 A term addressing the idea that female-dominated jobs or professions that have been traditionally undervalued, based on levels of responsibility and required education, should be raised to pay levels of comparable jobs traditionally held by men.

 The organized telephoning of large numbers of members to inform them of a union policy, political activity/action or to gather information.
-This is often done by volunteers who come into the union hall and telephone members during a certain time period.
+This is often done by member volunteers who come into the union hall and telephone members during a certain time period.

 Rank and File